Abhishkejoel/AI_teaching/README.md

 ### Summary Bot
 1. Select **YouTube URL**, **Audio File**, or **PDF Document**.
-2. Provide the input.
+2. Provide the input by entering the URL or uploading the file.
 3. Click **Generate Summary** to view the summarized content.

-### Doubt Solving Bot
-1. Use the Summary Bot to generate a transcript.
-2. Enter your question related to the content.
-3. Click **Get Answer** to receive an AI-generated response.

 ### Quiz Generation Bot
-1. Generate a transcript using the Summary Bot.
+1. Generate a summary using the Summary Bot.
-2. Click **Generate Quiz** to receive multiple-choice questions.
+2. Click **Generate Quiz** to receive multiple-choice questions based on the content.
-3. Complete the quiz and view your results with explanations.
+3. Complete the quiz and view your results with explanations for any incorrect answers.

 ### Notes Generation Bot
 1. Select your input type and provide the content.